lucmkz/learing-reactJS/reactTodoList/README.md

 I've written this little Counter App, only for practice React JS, and be a base for future bigger project.
 This app was written with a big inspiration in a Course that i have made.
 Called by 'React Js Ninja',  ministred by Fernando Daciuk.

+## What does this app do?

+A ToDo list.
+Where we can add new tasks, and can filter by: "A fazer" (ToDo), "Completo"(Done) and "Todos" (All).

 ## What's inside it?

 * Webpack 2